Incident

 Overview

 Between November 26 and 29, 2008, ten Lashkar-e-Taiba operatives arrived by sea from Karachi and launched coordinated attacks at twelve sites across Mumbai, including the Taj Mahal Palace Hotel, Oberoi Trident Hotel, Chhatrapati Shivaji Maharaj Terminus railway station, Nariman House (a Jewish cultural centre), and Cama Hospital.
+The attacks lasted approximately 60 hours and required a National Security Guard operation to neutralise the attackers.
+Nine of the ten attackers were killed by security forces; the tenth, Ajmal Kasab, was captured alive.

 Legal Proceedings